 Embedding charts on sites hosted on WordPress.com

 If you host your blog or website on WordPress. com, it isn't possible to embed an interactive version of your chart, map or table.
 WordPress.com does not support the embedding of iframes.
-That's nothing we can fix, we're afraid.
+Fixing it is out of our hands, we're afraid.

 Instead of embedding, here's what you can do: